tjd1234/cmpt120fall2022/lectures/lecture20/lecture20notes.md

 Here's a simple rule for pluralizing English words:

-- If the word doesn't end with an *s*, then add an *s* to the end of it.
-For example, *toy* becomes *toys*.
 - If the word ends with an *s*, then do nothing (we assume it's already pluralized).
 For example, *birds* becomes *birds*.
+- If the word *doesn't* end with an *s*, then add an *s* to the end of it.
+For example, *toy* becomes *toys*.

-While this pluralization rule is simple, it doesn't always give the right answer.
-For example, the rule says the plural of *try* is *trys*.
-But the correct plural is *tries*.
-We'll ignore such problems and implement the rule as given:
+Note that these rules sometimes make mistakes.
+For example, they says the plural of *try* is *trys*, but the correct plural is *tries*.
+We'll ignore this and implement the rule as given:

 ```python
 def pluralize(word):